-Boris Eldagsen: I think there will soon be a regulation about the use of training materials.
-But the platforms also offer numerous options to generate images by blending existing material from other photographers and artists, especially Midjourney thrives on this option.
+Boris Eldagsen: I think there will soon be a regulation about using training materials.
+But the platforms also offer numerous options to generate images by blending existing material from other photographers and artists, especially Midjourney, which thrives on this option.
 I upload two photos, and the AI combines them into a new one in seconds.
 The Pope in the Balenciaga puffer jacket is such an example.
-I only need a picture of the Pope and the jacket, and Midjourney creates a deceptively realistic montage from them.
+I only need a picture of the Pope and the coat, and Midjourney creates a deceptively realistic montage from them.
 And these functions are very hard, if not impossible, to control.

 Users can also photograph a visual work with their smartphone camera, upload it to an AI platform, and distort it until the original is no longer recognizable.
 That makes it very hard to prevent copyright infringements.
 And even if there is a regulation that no longer allows specific works to train the AI, a very individual style can still be described by Chat GPT in words and then used as a text prompt in an AI image tool to emulate the style.
 Realistically, preventing others from using one’s image material will be impossible.
 Therefore, photographers must discover how they can still benefit from the technology.

-For the next generation of photographers, an existential question arises: Is studying photography even worthwhile?
+An existential question arises for the next generation of photographers: Is studying photography worthwhile?
 Many young people interested in this career path are still determining whether they can launch a successful career with a photography degree.

 Boris Eldagsen: I have also had this discussion with a private university in Germany, and the head asked himself: Do we now have to rename ourselves as a university if we start incorporating AI into our curriculum?
 Would it be better to distance ourselves from the term photography?
-I have given numerous lectures and workshops on AI in recent weeks at various universities.
-I can only hope that educational institutions will react early and integrate it into their curriculum.
+I have given numerous lectures and workshops on AI recently at various universities.
+I can only hope educational institutions react early and integrate it into their curriculum.

 Boris Eldagsen: The relationship is complex.
-First and foremost, it’s essential that terms like “AI photography” should not be used.
+First and foremost, it’s essential not to use terms like “AI photography.”
 I can also create visuals that look like drawings or paintings with image generators.
-Therefore, we need new terminology, and the most interesting suggestion from the community so far has been “promptography.”
+Therefore, we need new terminology, and the most exciting suggestion from the community so far has been “promptography.”
 We then distinguish between promptography and photography.
 The commonality lies in the photographic language, which has become independent and leads a life of its own.